 How LPRs and the Database Works

 LPR technology is made up of three components: the cameras, the database and the analytical engine.
 The cameras, either fixed or mobile, generates data that the agency owns.
 Agencies also have access to commercial data.
-The commercial database holds data collected nationwide via tolling, access control, asset recovery and more.
+The commercial database holds data collected nationwide via asset recovery.
 Data that is captured includes photos of license plates, and the date, time and GPS coordinates where the photo was taken.
 As you will see, this case is a perfect way to utilize Vigilant Solutions commercial database.

 Access to the databases and unique analytical tools allow for departments to search starting with either a plate, partial plate, year/make/model or address, each producing slightly different results.

 A police department in a suburb outside Philadelphia was having difficulty solving a series of burglaries.
 The only information that the department had was a description of the vehicle from a video surveillance system.
 From the video officers were able to gather the make, model and distinguishing characteristics of the vehicle.
 It was a silver 2000 Nissan Maxima with a black hood and bumper.
 Unfortunately, with the department’s efforts and it’s current LPR technology the car could not be located.
 Therefore, the individual could not be apprehended.

 During the investigation the department learned about Vigilant Solutions and felt the tool could help solve this crime.
 The department was offered a short trial to Vigilant Solutions Commercial Database to see if a lead could be generated.
 Let’s look at the timeline of events: